ivaivalous/cfollow/README.md

 cfollow
 =======

-**(NOTE: This repository was used for the development of my bechelor's thesis.
+NOTE: This repository was used for the development of my bachelor's thesis.
 Data on wiki pages may be out of date.
 Someday I might fix it and make something out of this project.
-In the meanwhile, you can do whatever you want with it.)**
+In the meanwhile, you can do whatever you want with it.

 A working demo of the online system **MAY** be available online at: